JRBirch/FoodCalendar/README.md

 # FoodCalendar
-The aim of this application is to create a backend api for a FoodCalendar app.
+The aim of this application is to create a program for a FoodCalendar app.
 The idea being a user can attach different foods to a day on their calendar.
 The purpose of this project was to help me explore different technologies and concepts associated with web development.
 Some of the main technologies I have used while developing this application include:

 - MongoDB
 - Typescript